allanschwartz/WhatIMade.Today/rev_engr_C/reverseengineering.md

 Boom!
 My first piece of reversed-engineered C code.
 I have already learned a lot by studying this `SYSINIT` table.
 First, which protocol family they were using, and which protocol layers were included in this product.

-Most essential, I learned the OEM’s custom layer was called “CFN” – this name was a code literal – and it was appended to the end of this table, and likewise to the end of the link (**ln**) statement in the *Makefile*.
-For that I could identify exactly the code I was interested in.
+Most essential, I learned the OEM’s custom layer was called “**CFN**” – this name was a code literal – and it was appended to the end of this table, and likewise to the end of the link (**ln**) statement in the *Makefile*.
+From that, I identified exactly the code I was interested in.

 So let’s look at code at `cfn_main()`.
 (Complete listing at [reference/cfn.asm](reference/cfn.asm)).

 **![](https://lh4.googleusercontent.com/xADCiIdDydvdjvlReDU7IRmRdaMKitejsusKV5_tEAqG0yVVFs7o2ey7lxk-PYveKRVDhTLXqJr-npkXlurellEIfVGAI5GOECDdOGNr90pLuIoSkf_ahJ8hwjq1QLT_zw5LIe9P)**

 Notice that the Unix *adb* command can be used to disassemble.
 This is because the development machine shared the same CPU as the target embedded machine.

 The code remains dense and hard to interpret.
-While listing all the code, I determined that there are 45 functions in the *cfn* layer, and nearly 3000 lines of assembly.
+While listing all the code, I determined that there are 45 functions in the *cfn* layer, and some 2100 lines of assembly.
 However, the project is now sized and solvable.

 ## Time to Create Some New Tools

 I need to break this task down more.
 After hand translating some code, I realized I needed better tools.
 For example, adding symbols for the function calls would make the assembly code understandable.
 I carefully created a [complete disassembly listing](reference/kernel.asm) of the kernel code.

 The biggest challenge was to figure out the address range of the Bridge Kernel.
-Once disassembled, I found the `linkw a6,#n` instructions which began a function, the `rts` instruction with ended the function and the various `bsr` instructions where C functions are called.
+Once disassembled, I found the `linkw a6,#n` instructions which began a function, the `rts` instruction with ended the function, and the various `bsr` instructions where C functions are called.
 From this exercise, I created a table of the absolute address of each kernel function:

 **![](https://lh6.googleusercontent.com/9hiUj-pvUBM9SI_wVxM9Der3cuFnknQa7R6xv0zx9Gva70OUOBwzGihHcPCAOqoU0dqwn6qIKuwD3kN0c7_MVcwkmoAGVQZVzckvjbb3_WrPf0Dodh_OGSyKXY09pIidOOwg98vC)**

-Similarly, I created a [disassembly listing](reference/libc.asm) of libc, then created a [table of absolute addresses](reference/libc.symbols) of all the libc routines called from the kernel:
+Similarly, I created a [disassembly listing](reference/libc.asm) of libc, and then created a [table of absolute addresses](reference/libc.symbols) of all the libc routines called from the kernel.

-I created symbol names for all of the fixed addresses referenced in the code.
+I also created symbol names for all of the fixed addresses referenced in the code.
 Initially, these were names without meaning.
 For example, variables, `cfn_g1`, `cfn_g2`, …, `cfn_d1`, `cfn_d2,` ...

-(See the complete list of [globals](reference/globals)).
+(See the complete [list of globals](reference/globals)).

 The next step was to insert these names into the object file and regenerate the assembly for all of the `cfn` functions.
 Remember that the binary I received was stripped, that is, all the symbols names were removed from the binary.
 I created a tool called ***unstrip*** which would do the opposite, it would take a list of symbol names and place them back into the binary.

 The implementation of the *unstrip* tool is fairly interesting.
-(See [tools/unstrip.c]([https://github.com/allanschwartz/WhatIMade.Today/blob/master/rev_eng_C/tools/unstrip.c])).
+(See [tools/unstrip.c](tools/unstrip.c)).

 Then, again we use *adb* and disassemble the `cfn` layer.
 Wow, a lot better.
-I can begin to almost visualize the lines of C: (See [reference/cfn.asm.3]([https://github.com/allanschwartz/WhatIMade.Today/blob/master/rev_eng_C/reference/cfn.asm.3])).
+I can begin to almost visualize the lines of C: (See [reference/cfn.asm.3](reference/cfn.asm.3)).

 Having symbol names makes this assembly much more readable than before.
 However, in order to see the C flow control structures, I would need more help.